 Associate Professor, BIO5 Institute, Associate Specialist, Biology Education, Associate Vice Provost, Office of Instruction/Assessment

-There are nearly 30,000 undergraduates on our campus, and the skills and knowledge they gain here will shape their future careers and their lives.
-My work focuses on providing training to faculty so they can reach their potential as teachers, both in the life sciences and more broadly.
+There are over 30,000 undergraduates on our campus, and the skills and knowledge they gain here will shape their future careers and their lives.
+My work focuses on helping faculty members to reach their potential as teachers, and working to support them in the critical work they do.